rsimitev/cawem/paper.md

 nerve impulses and cardiac electrical excitation.
 These phenomena are all examples of nonlinear dissipative waves in *excitable*/*active* media.
-The properties of nonlinear excitation waves are fundamentally different from those of linear waves seen in nonactive media (e.g., water waves, sound waves, seismic waves, or electromagnetic waves in radio and optical domains) as summarised in Table 1.
+The properties of nonlinear excitation waves are fundamentally different from those of linear waves seen in non-active media (e.g., water waves, sound waves, seismic waves, or electromagnetic waves in radio and optical domains) as summarised in Table 1.